Skip to content

 As shown in example above, in CSS it can be used with path() function.

-However, as of writing this, the latest version of Safari (26.0) does not support it!
+However, currently the latest version of Safari (26.3) does not support it!

 Solution: using components to render icon, detect incompatible browsers and use a different rendering method for those browsers.